eacousineau/amber_developer_stack/matlab_utilities/README.md

 ## Purpose

-Serve as an aggregate of *general* Matlab scripts to be easily accessible elsewhere.
-THis is a ROS package, but the files within it are not all meant to explicitly depend on ROS nor environment variables.
+This package serves as an aggregate of *general* Matlab scripts to be easily accessible elsewhere.
+This is a ROS package, but the files within it are not all meant to explicitly depend on ROS nor environment variables.
 From my experience [eac], using a maze of environment variables and random package paths will yield useless complexity and complication, wasted time, and despair.

 If you wish your Matlab simulation to be robust, I would strongly suggest using [`git subtree`](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt).
 Specifically, use `git subtree split` to export the `matlab` git directory history, and `git subtree merge` to splice it into your project.
 Alternatively, you could use `git submodule` to add the subtree as a repository.

-**If you are not using version control, you are setting yourself and collaborators up for frustration and failure when crap hits the fan**.
+**If you are not properly using version control, you are setting yourself and collaborators up for frustration and failure when the unexpected happens.**

 ## Usage